Understanding PIP Claims After a Car Accident

 When you’ve been injured in an accident, trying to navigate the claims process on your own can be extremely stressful – especially when it comes to Florida’s unique laws regarding PIP claims.
 That’s why you need someone to stand by your side and guide you down the right path, every step of the way.

-Let us go to work for you.
-Tampa car accident lawyer Armando Edmiston has a clear understanding of Florida’s car insurance laws and knows how to deal with the insurance company.
-Whether it’s through a negotiated settlement or a jury verdict, our law firm will put in the extra effort to help you get the compensation you’re entitled to.
-Don’t forget, our clients are family and we approach your problems like they’re our problems.
+Attorney Armando Edmiston has a clear understanding of Florida’s car insurance laws and knows how to deal with the insurance company.
+Whether it’s through a negotiated settlement or a court verdict, our law firm will put in the extra effort to help you get the compensation you’re entitled to.
+To learn more, contact us today to schedule your free case evaluation.